Christian symbols

 (more...)

-Symbolises the suffering and mockery Jesus endured during his Passion.
-It is impossible for us to imagine the intensity of the physical pain of having nails driven through the hands (or wrists) and feet when Jesus was hung on the cross, but must have been infinitely worse than the pain inflicted by the crown, or even the scourging.
+The Crown of Thorns symbolises the suffering and mockery Jesus endured during his Passion.
+It is impossible for us to imagine the intensity of the physical pain of having nails driven through the hands (or wrists) and feet when he was hung on the cross, which must have been far worse than the pain inflicted by the crown, or even the scourging.

-The primary purpose of the crown of thorns, like the purple robe, was to mock Jesus.
+The primary purpose of the Crown of Thorns, as with the purple robe, was to mock Jesus.

 (more...)